tearust/t-rust/docs/account-model/README.md

 * DAI
 * TeaParty Token
   As long as it is a limited list, we can always iterate all token addresses in the consume cron job.

+# The Neutral Context Balance for every token_address

+Because we only move in and move out token between accounts **within** the same TAppToken_address. (the first key).
+The balance of this TAppToken should always be zero.
+New new token is mint or burn (just move in and out between accounts of TOTAL_SUPPLY_RESERVE).

 # Development changes